ryangreay/EduAnalytics/README.md

 # EduAnalytics - CAASPP Education Data AI Assistant

-An AI-powered conversational assistant for analyzing California Assessment of Student Performance and Progress (CAASPP) data using LangGraph ReAct agents, SQL database queries, and Pinecone vector embeddings for entity resolution.
+An AI-powered conversational assistant for analyzing California Assessment of Student Performance and Progress (CAASPP) data using Prefect for ETL, LangGraph ReAct agents, SQL database queries, and Pinecone vector embeddings for entity resolution.
+The chat aspect is built using streamlit, password protected and hosted through fly.io.
+Contact me for access.

 ## Features

-- 🤖 **LangGraph ReAct Agent**: Sophisticated conversational AI that can reason about queries and use tools to find answers
+- **LangGraph ReAct Agent**: Sophisticated conversational AI that can reason about queries and use tools to find answers
-- 🔍 **Entity Resolution**: Uses Pinecone vector embeddings to lookup proper nouns (counties, districts, schools, student subgroups, grades)
+- **Entity Resolution**: Uses Pinecone vector embeddings to lookup proper nouns (counties, districts, schools, student subgroups, grades)
-- 🗄️ **SQL Query Generation**: Intelligent SQL query generation with schema awareness
+- **SQL Query Generation**: Intelligent SQL query generation with schema awareness
-- 📊 **Data Visualization**: Automatic chart generation for query results
+- **Data Visualization**: Automatic chart generation for query results
-- 💬 **Conversational Interface**: Natural language question answering with context awareness
+- **Conversational Interface**: Natural language question answering with context awareness
-- 🔄 **Automated Data Ingestion**: Prefect flows to automatically fetch and process data from California Department of Education
+- **Automated Data Ingestion**: Prefect flows to automatically fetch and process data from California Department of Education

 ## Architecture